How to Connect Microsoft Teams Chats with Slack (2026)

 • Invitations must be sent by email; these connections cannot be created directly from the dashboard

-• If the external company initiates the connection, they will need a valid Conclude license
+• If the external company initiates a new connection, they will need a valid Conclude license (if they are joining a linked channel, they do not need one)

 Invite from Slack Company to Teams Company